ScottLogic/blog/_posts/2018-07-09-Testers-In-a-Pressure-Cooker.md

 title: Testers In A Pressure Cooker
 date: 2018-07-09 00:00:00 Z
 categories:
-- lramchandani
 - Testing
 tags:
 - Testing
 author: lramchandani
 layout: default_post
 summary: This blog is based on my experience as a tester and how it can be pressurising in certain situations.
 I have talked about the issues and how it can resolved and we can have a positive environment.
 image: ''
 ---